 Amazon RDS supports Oracle native network encryption, a feature of the Oracle Advanced Security option available in Oracle Enterprise Edition.
 With native network encryption, you can encrypt data as it moves to and from a DB instance.

 To use Oracle native network encryption with a DB instance, you add the NATIVE_NETWORK_ENCRYPTION option to an option group and associate that option group with the DB instance.
 You should first determine if the DB instance is associated with an option group that has the NATIVE_NETWORK_ENCRYPTION option.
 To view the option group that a DB instance is associated, you can use the RDS console, the rds-describe-db-instance CLI command, or the API action DescribeDBInstances.
 Amazon RDS supports Oracle native network encryption for any DB instance class larger than db.t1.micro.

 A detailed discussion of Oracle native network encryption is beyond the scope of this guide, but you should understand the strengths and weaknesses of each algorithm and key before you decide on a solution for your deployment.
+Note that non-default TDE encryption algorithms only work with Oracle version 126.96.36.199.v7 and later.
 For information about the algorithms and keys that are available through Oracle Advanced Security, see Oracle Advanced Security in the Oracle documentation.
-For more information about AWS security, see Amazon Web Services: Overview of Security Processes.
+For more information about AWS security, see the AWS Security Center.